carbonphyber/genetic-programming-js-ast/README.md

 ### How do I use this? ###

 To run the genetic program generator, run `node index.js` from command line.
-This script should run fune under `Node 6.x` and newer on a Linux/BSD/Darwin OS.
+This script should run fine under `Node 6.x` and newer on a Linux/BSD/Darwin OS.
 It should be easy/quick to port it to run on Node Windows (pull requests welcome).

 To create your own unit test set (which will generate different code), clone `tests/1.js`, alter the tests, and edit the parameter at the bottom of `index.js`, which describes which test should be used.